 Love is never about what we share to the world.
+Is it lovely?
+Often.
+Is it the love itself?
+If it is, it probably isn’t one that looks perfect.
+The picture perfect photos we share?
 That is a reflection of our love, not the Love itself (assuming, of course, we are not flatly lying).
-It is not Love.
 Or at least not what the recipient of our love sees as Love.

-Love isn’t that perfect photo at sunset, over the cliff edge.
-Perfectly poised and coordinated.
+Love isn’t the perfectly arranged photo at sunset, over the cliff edge.
+Poised and coordinated.
 No, it’s the hours and hours spent planning the trip.
 The silly little jokes told in the car ride on the way to the destination.
-The words told that say, Hey you’re okay, when emotions get a bit out of hand.
 It’s the reassuring glance over your shoulder and the stuck out tongue that makes them laugh.
-But you never do manage to get a picture of those moments, do you?
+All the moments you think, yeesh, why didn’t I have a camera now?

 God, I can’t tell you how many moments I’ve lost!

 Where I could feel the Love spilling over, and of course I never had my camera ready!
 It wouldn’t have worked, anyway.
 A camera would have ruined the moment, or distracted the conversation.
 It would have become about the picture, not them and me.

 Which doesn’t mean I never take the photos.
 The other day, I wandered a botanical garden with the oldest, and, yes, I took photos.
 It wasn’t only about the photos, but we were taking all these pictures of the flowers, and, well, I snapped a few of us.
 Why not?